Diego Pavia: 2024

 On January 18, 2024, Pavia announced that he would transfer to Vanderbilt, following Kill there.
 He was also joined by offensive coordinator Tim Beck and teammate Eli Stowers.
 Upon arriving at Vanderbilt, he entered a quarterback position battle with Nate Johnson, a transfer from Utah.
 At the end of fall camp, Pavia was named the starting quarterback for the home opener against Virginia Tech.
-Drew Dickey was named his backup and Johnson fell to third-string.
+Drew Dickey was named his backup, as Johnson fell to third-string.
 On August 31, Vanderbilt opened the season at home as underdogs against Virginia Tech.
-Shockingly, Vanderbilt jumped out to a 17-0 lead in the first half with Pavia throwing a touchdown to Quincy Skinner Jr. Virginia Tech managed a comeback, however, and the Commodores found themselves trailing 27-20 late in the fourth quarter.
-Pavia managed to the tie the game in the final minutes with a touchdown pass to Sedrick Alexander, forcing overtime.
-In the first overtime period, Pavia scored a rushing touchdown, securing a 34-27 win.
+Shockingly, Vanderbilt jumped out to a 17–0 lead in the first half, with Pavia throwing a touchdown to Quincy Skinner Jr. Virginia Tech managed a comeback, however, and the Commodores found themselves trailing 27–20 late in the fourth quarter.
+Pavia managed to tie the game in the final minutes with a touchdown pass to Sedrick Alexander, forcing overtime.
+In the first overtime period, Pavia ran in the winning touchdown, as Vanderbilt came away with an upset 34–27 victory.
 Pavia finished the game 12-of-16 for 190 yards and two touchdowns while rushing for another 104 yards and a touchdown.
-On September 7, Pavia went 10-of-13 for 83 yards while rushing for another 51 yards and a touchdown as Vanderbilt blew out Alcorn State 55-0.
+On September 7, Pavia went 10-of-13 for 83 yards while rushing for another 51 yards and a touchdown as Vanderbilt blew out Alcorn State 55–0.

-Despite starting 2-0, Pavia and the Commodores began to struggle.
-On September 14, Vanderbilt went on the road at Georgia State and found themselves trailing 22-10 in the fourth quarter despite Pavia having a touchdown pass to Junior Sherrill.
-The Commodores scored 22 points in the fourth quarter in a late rally, including Pavia's touchdown pass to Eli Stowers, but a late Georgia State touchdown on busted coverage sealed a 36-32 loss.
+After starting 2–0, Pavia and the Commodores began to struggle.
+On September 14, Vanderbilt played at Georgia State, and found themselves trailing 22–10 in the fourth quarter, their only touchdown coming on a Pavia pass to Junior Sherrill.
+The Commodores scored 22 points in the fourth quarter in a late rally, including Pavia's touchdown pass to Eli Stowers, but a late Georgia State touchdown on busted coverage sealed a 36–32 win for the Panthers.
 In the loss, Pavia went 18-of-33 for 270 yards and two touchdowns with 40 rushing yards, but it wasn't enough to complete the comeback.
 On September 21, the Commodores went on the road yet again to face No. 7 Missouri as massive underdogs.
 Pavia opened the scoring with a 65-yard touchdown pass to Joseph McVay in the first quarter, putting Missouri on potential upset alert.
 Missouri managed to rally in the second half, forcing Pavia to lead a game-tying drive in the third quarter.
-Heading into overtime at 20-20, Pavia threw a touchdown to Gabe Fisher to take a 27-20 lead.
-Missouri answered and Brock Taylor missed a field goal in double overtime to seal a heartbreaking 30-27 loss.
+Heading into overtime at 20–20, Pavia threw a touchdown to Gabe Fisher to take a 27–20 lead.
+Missouri answered and Brock Taylor missed a field goal in double overtime to seal a 30–27 loss.
 Pavia finished the game 14-of-23 for 178 yards and two touchdowns, adding 84 yards rushing.

-On October 5, 2024, Pavia led Vanderbilt to an upset victory over No. 1 Alabama, Vanderbilt's first win over a top-5 team in program history.
+On October 5, Pavia led Vanderbilt to an upset victory over No. 1 Alabama, Vanderbilt's first win over a top-5 team in program history.
 In the game, he went 16-of-20 for 252 yards and two touchdowns while running for 56 yards.